foundriesio/docs/source/getting-started/install-fioctl/index.rst

 Fioctl CLI Installation
 =======================

-:ref:`ref-fioctl` is a simple tool for interacting with the Foundries.io REST API.
+:ref:`Fioctl™ <ref-fioctl>` is a simple tool for interacting with the Foundries.io REST API.

 .. seealso::
    Fioctl is based on Foundries.io's  `ota-lite API <https://api.foundries.io/ota/>`_.